Hardik-8/stock-price-predictor/readme.md

 ## 📌 Note

 The stock data used is simulated.
-You can replace `tcs_stock_data.csv` with real data using [Yahoo Finance](https://finance.yahoo.com) and the `yfinance` Python package.
+You can replace `dummy_stock_data.csv` with real data using [Yahoo Finance](https://finance.yahoo.com) and the `yfinance` Python package.

 ## ✍️ Author